-Trainings have been provided for using Google Classroom as the school's learning management system and using Zoom to deliver both synchronous and asynchronous instruction.
+Trainings were provided for using Google Classroom as the school's learning management system and using Zoom to deliver both synchronous and asynchronous instruction.
 IT also provided videos for staff to help students with online access to the school's platform such as Google Classroom and Clever.
-Technology trainings will continue as new technology is purchased or as needed.